Skip to main content

 How to obtain a short code

-To apply for a short code in Brazil, create a support ticket or send an email to support@plivo.com with this information:
+To apply for a short code in Brazil, create a support ticket with this information:

 • Use case — the main purpose of the short code